Skip to main content

 The Classification Matrix

-Beyond the traditional 2x2 classification matrix lies a critical operational distinction that significantly impacts security operations: True Positive - Benign alerts.
-These represent situations where detection systems accurately identify suspicious or potentially malicious behavior patterns, but the activities are being performed by authorized users for legitimate business purposes.
+Beyond the above classification matrix lies a critical operational distinction that significantly impacts security operations: True Positive - Benign alerts.
+These represent situations where detection systems accurately identify suspicious or potentially malicious behavior patterns, but the activities are being performed by authorised users for legitimate business purposes.

 Understanding True Positive - Benign

-True Positive - Benign alerts occur when detection rules correctly identify behavior patterns associated with attack techniques, but the activity is performed by authorized personnel conducting legitimate business functions.
-The detection logic is functioning correctly - the challenge lies in distinguishing between malicious and authorized use of the same techniques.
+True Positive - Benign alerts occur when detection rules correctly identify behavior patterns associated with attack techniques, but the activity is performed by authorised personnel conducting legitimate business functions.
+The detection logic is functioning correctly - the challenge lies in distinguishing between malicious and authorised use of the same techniques.

 Common True Positive - Benign Scenarios

-• System administrators using living-off-the-land techniques for maintenance - Security teams conducting authorized penetration testing or red team exercises
+• System administrators using commands for maintenance or security professionals conducting authorised penetration testing or red team exercises

-• IT personnel performing bulk data operations that mimic exfiltration patterns - Developers using administrative tools during application deployment
+• IT personnel performing bulk operations that mimic exfiltration patterns - Non-technical users accessing unusual data sets for legitimate business reason

 The Context Problem

-• Technical Layer: Detection identifies PowerShell execution with network connections
+• Technical Layer: Detection identifies PowerShell execution with an execution policy bypass argument

-• Contextual Layer: Authorized administrator updating system configurations
+• Contextual Layer: Authorised administrator updating system configurations

 • Operational Challenge: Distinguishing legitimate admin work from malicious PowerShell abuse